Cfeusier/Cfeusier.github.io/_posts/2015-03-28-building-parser-with-jison-introduction-to-parsers.markdown

 ---

+<h1 class="page-title">Parsers</h1>

+In order to build a parser, we must be clear on what we are building, that is, we must have a clear idea of the components of a parser.

-## What is a Parser Composed of?
+## What are the Components of a Parser?

-1. Lexer (Lexical Analysis)
-2. Parsing Component (Syntactic Analysis)
+1. the **Lexical Analyzer** generates meaningful tokens by splitting the input stream based on regular expressions
+2. the **Syntactic Analyzer** generates a tree of expressions by checking if tokens combine into well-formed formulas based on a grammar specification

+Let's clarify the details of both components in turn, starting with the *lexical analyzer*.

+### The Lexical Analyzer

-The lexer turns input symbols into tokens defined by a lexical grammar.
+<blockquote><h3>The lexer turns input symbols into tokens defined by a lexical grammar</h3></blockquote>

+- input symbol pattern matcher
+- lexical grammar
+- tokens wrapped with location data and other goodies

+### The Syntactic Analyzer

+<blockquote><h3>The syntactic analyzer uses a syntactic grammar, in combination with the tokens from the lexer, to create a parse tree of allowable expressions</h3></blockquote>

-The parsing component checks that the tokens form an allowable expression.
-This is usually done with reference to a context-free grammar.
-Map allowable expressions to actions that you want to take when those expressions are found.
-This creates your parse tree.
+- The syntactic analyzer checks that the tokens form an allowable expression.
+- This is usually done with reference to a context-free grammar.
+- Maps allowable expressions to actions that you want to take when those expressions are found.

-### Syntactic Grammar
+- This creates your parse tree.
+- Grammar + Logic/Actions + composed of tokens from the lexer

-- recursively defines components that can make up an expression and the order in which they must appear
+- The Syntactic Grammar recursively defines components that can make up an expression and the order in which they must appear
 - mention BNF Grammar